learn-co-students/flatiron-store-project-v-000/README.md

 ### Tasks:

 1. Models and Associations
-* Use the unit tests to guide your model associations
+* Use the model tests to guide your model associations
 * Some hints:
   * We're going to treat our shopping cart like a session; a cart is instantiated and marked as a session when we add our first item to our cart.
   * line_items are like join tables between items and carts.
 They come into existance when we add an item to our cart.
+  * Orders are instantiated during checkout and belong to a cart.
+They will ask as a join table between a user and a cart.
+  * an Item has a title, price, and inventory (integer)
+  * a Category has a title
+  * a Line item has a quantity
+  * an Order has a status

 2. Functionality through class and instance methods and controller actions
   * Use the model tests to guide functionality